-- 1. PROTECTIVE EYEWEAR & SHIN GUARDS ARE MANDATORY; mouth guards are strongly encouraged by BSSC. - 2.
+- 1. Protective eyewear & Shin Guards are mandatory; mouth guards are strongly encouraged by BSSC. - 2.
 BSSC will provide each team player with a team T-shirt of a designated color.
 Each team player is required to wear that T-shirt or a T-shirt of the same color to each game.
 If the opposing team captain does not approve of the color of the T-shirt, then that player must change shirts, or will not be allowed to play.
 The game official must be involved in this decision. - 3.
-BSSC provides floor balls and goalie equipment (in facility equipment closet) in an emergency.
-Players are responsible for all other equipment. - 4.
-Sticks with pure wood blades are not allowed.
+BSSC provides floor balls and goalie equipment, in an emergency.
+But players are responsible for all other equipment.

+- 4. Sticks with pure wood blades are not allowed.
 Wood blades must have the fiberglass coating on them. - 5.
 Players may wear gloves for hand protection. - 6.
 Players may not wear loose or bulky jewelry (ex: hoop earrings, large rings, watches, loose neck chains and bracelets).
 Wedding bands are OK. - 7.
-Players may wear helmets and hats. - 8.
-Goalies must wear a regulation catcher's mask or goalie's mask, eye protection, and shin guards.
-Other goalie equipment, including: chest protector, leg pads, gloves (catcher glove & blocker), are highly recommended.
+Helmets and hats may be worn - 8.
+Goalies must wear a regulation catcher's mask or goalies mask.